 In addition to helping reduce acne, retinol can be used to treat several other skin conditions, including:

 - uneven or dull skin tone

 - oily skin

-Remember that in order to start seeing the benefits of retinol, you need to use it regularly.
-It can take up to 2 to 3 months to see results.
+Remember that in order to start seeing the benefits of retinol, you need to use it regularly and over a period of time.
+Try not to get discouraged if you don’t see quick improvements — it can take up to 2 to 3 months to see the results.

 Retinol is an exfoliator that removes the dirt and grime that builds up on your skin and clogs your pores.
 By scrubbing away the elements that can cause acne, retinol can help to prevent or